USEPA/spsurvey/README.md

 library(spsurvey)
 ```

-You can install `spsurvey` from github with:
+You can install development version of`spsurvey` from GitHub with the following:

 ```r
 # requires devtools to install